jonnonz1/nz-statute-book/acts/public/1994/tax-administration-act-1994.md

     (c) the payment is derived in the pay period and is of the same amount as another payment that the employee chooses, if the employee derives payments in the period from 2 or more employers and 2 or more of the payments are of the same amount
   - **Proceedings** means proceedings commenced before a hearing authority under Part 8 or Part 8A; and includes a document that a tax law requires to be filed with a hearing authority, or to be served on a person, in connection with the proceedings
   - **Property** , in section90 of this Act, has the same meaning as in paragraph (b) of the definition of that term in section YA 1 of the Income Tax Act 2007
-  - **Proposed adjustment** means—for the purposes of one or more return periods; and, where the context permits, and is to include a proposed adjustment
+  - **Proposed adjustment** means— for the purposes of one or more return periods; and, where the context permits, and is to include a proposed adjustment
     (a) an adjustment or amendment the Commissioner or a disputant proposes in respect of one or more disputable decisions; or
     (b) the way the Commissioner proposes to treat differently a tax position or tax positions taken by a disputant in one or more tax returns,—
   - **Provisional tax paid** is defined in section 139C